My Online Portfolio

-I have a GitHub account, in fact many, but I lose track of the projects over the years, and only actively participate in a few that I have an interest in, and contribute mostly as a mentor though occasionally if there is something that is broken or that I feel strongly about I'll pitch in with both hands Over the years this has included Apache on linux, Firefox update processing, the Gnome desktop, and a few others.
+I have a GitHub account, in fact many, but I lose track of the projects over the years, and only participate in a few that I have an active interest in and contribute mostly as a mentor though occasionally if there is something that is broken or that I feel strongly about I'll pitch in with both hands Over the years this has included Apache on linux, Firefox update processing, the Gnome desktop, and a few others.

 I led 4 teams: 2 Angular 1.x/2.0 teams, 2 Unity 4-5 teams, split between onshore and offshore teams in Califormia and the Ukraine.

 We developed 6 single page applications and 6 Unity applications each with mimicked behavior.
-Our SPA's were data driven, providing a framework for defining the substance of the SPA or Unity app.
+Our SPA's were data driven, providing a framework for defining the substance of the SPA or Unity app with variable content.

 At MHE I was a Software Engineer: Lead, responsible for development teams.
 I worked on two large projects.

 MHE premier project is Connect, a product designed to assess, track and manage college curricula.
 I led a team to replace the assessment architecture, a natural follow on from my widget framework work at GE Fleet.
 This evolved into using Ember and components.

 The results of our work is available online at Connect.